newjersey/navigator.business.nj.gov/content/src/fundings/apprenticeship-tax-credit.md

 :::callout{ showHeader="true" headerText="Benefits:" showIcon="false" calloutType="conditional" }

-The tax credit ranges from $5,000 to $10,000 to cover costs associated with first-year development of a new apprenticeship program.
+The tax credit ranges from $5,000 to $10,000.
+This will cover costs associated with first-year development of a new apprenticeship program.

 :::